Assassination of Henri I, Duke of Guise: 23 December

 Revol was unused to the kind of mission he had been asked to conduct, and had very pallid cheeks which caused the king to remark 'You're so pale!
 You'll ruin everything!
 Rub your cheeks'.
 He nervously whispered in Guise's ear that the king desired his presence.
 Picking up his gloves, with the bloody handkerchief still in hand he offered a bow to the council chamber and bid them adieu.
 Knocking on the door to the king's bedchambers he was allowed entry.
 He observed a squad of the Quarante Cinq across the room and greeted them, they replied in their regular fashion with a salute and moved to surround him, to accompany him to the king.
 As Guise reached the door to the king's chamber he turned to face the nearest member of the Quarante Cinq, Montséry who, fearing that Guise was about to draw a weapon pulled a dagger and grabbing the duke's arm plunged it into his breast with a cry of 'Traitor, you will die for it!'
-D'Effranants joined in the attack lunging at the dukes legs to hold him in place while Sainte-Malines delivered the killing blow to the duke's throat.
+D'Effranants joined in the attack lunging at the duke's legs to hold him in place while Sainte-Malines delivered the killing blow to the duke's throat.
 Loignac put a thrust of his sword into Guise's kidney.
 One final blow came to his back delivered by Sariac.
-Guise struggled with his attackers, begging for mercy, calling for assistance and slowly progressing across the room despite D'Effranants hold on his legs before collapsing at the foot of the king's bed.
+Guise struggled with his attackers, begging for mercy, calling for assistance and slowly progressing across the room despite D'Effranant's hold on his legs before collapsing at the foot of the king's bed.
 His cries of 'Oh!
 What treachery!'
 'My God!
 Have Pity!' were heard in the main chamber.

 Cardinal Guise and the Archbishop of Lyon, who could hear the sound of the struggle from the council chamber were startled, Cardinal Guise rose from his seat knocking the chair back and had to be restrained by four councillors from bursting through the door.
 Aumont put his hand on his sword, and warned the two men from trying anything further.
 They told him the king had to be obeyed.
 He and the Archbishop were promptly arrested in the following minutes.